Types of Arthritis: Osteoarthritis vs. Rheumatoid Arthritis

 - Locking or sticking of the joint

 As an autoimmune disease, rheumatoid arthritis causes the body to releases enzymes that attack its own healthy tissues.
 The enzymes destroy the linings of the joints, which may cause pain, swelling, stiffness, malformation, and reduced movement and function.
-With rheumatoid arthritis, studies have found that there is an increased risk of bone loss and fracture in individuals living with rheumatoid arthritis.
+Studies have found that there is an increased risk of bone loss and fracture in individuals living with rheumatoid arthritis.

 Managing Arthritis Pain

 Most people with arthritis use pain management strategies initially, and many have benefitted greatly from exercise programs that include physical therapy and rehabilitation.
-At G2 Orthopedics and Sports Medicine, Dr. Goradia offers different types of treatment, such as non-surgical and surgical treatments to help patients with arthritis manage their pain.
+However, orthopedic doctors can offer non-surgical and surgical treatments to help patients with arthritis best manage their pain.

 Non-invasive treatments include healthy diet and exercise; physical therapy to help promote flexibility and strength; and medications, alongside different types of injections.
-For more serious cases, Dr. Goradia may recommend surgical treatment options to help give you relief from your arthritis pain.
+For more serious cases, surgical treatment options may give you the most relief from your arthritis pain.

-Dr. Vic Goradia at G2 Orthopedics and Sports Medicine offers non-surgical and surgical treatments for arthritis sufferers.
-See what you’d be the best candidate for.
-Book an appointment here.
+Dr. Vic Goradia at G2 Orthopedics and Sports Medicine offers non-surgical and surgical treatments for people who suffer from arthritis.
+He provides individualized treatment for all of his patients, taking into account their symptoms, lifestyle, and the cause of their arthritis pain.
+To see what arthritis treatment you’d be the best candidate for, book an appointment.